david32768/JynxMacro/README.md

 # JynxMacro

-this contains some "macro" libraries for Jynx.
+this contains some "macro" libraries for JynxFree jynx

 These are: